 Drugs are bad mmm’kay

 Take drugs and you will end up a homeless, incontinent, pasty-skinned, penniless gollum-alike selling your arse for heroin and, worse still, dressing like a Pete Doherty tribute act.
-Don’t do it kids!
+That, or you’ll inadvertently kill all of your friends.
+Don’t do it kids! (see Sasha, Fletch, Bart.)

 The end bit